 Genetics determine the color of the eyes, which often darkens in the first few years of life.
-As a person ages or the lighting shifts, eye color can change slightly, but some people seek lasting, significant adjustments.
+There are both temporary and permanent options for changing eye color.
+However, they may have risks.

 If a person wants to change their eye color temporarily, this is most often accomplished with contact lenses.
 There are many types available that provide different effects.